ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## HTTP Challenge

-With HTTP validation, the client in an ACME transaction proves its control over a domain name by proving that can provision HTTP resources on a server with that domain name.
+With HTTP validation, the client in an ACME transaction proves its control over a domain name by proving that it can provision HTTP resources on a server accessible under that domain name.
 The ACME server challenges the client to provision a file at a specific path, with a specific string as its content.